Logical: American Airlines & Porter Airlines Launch Transborder Partnership

 This is an obvious partner for American in Canada

 Air Canada (Canada’s largest airline) partners with United.
 WestJet (Canada’s second largest airline) partners with Delta — the airline previously partnered with American, but Delta swooped in with a better offer.
-As things currently stand, American doesn’t have any significant partnerships in Canada, so by process of elimination, a partnership with Porter makes a lot of sense.
+Up until now, American hasn’t had any significant partnerships in Canada, so by process of elimination, a partnership with Porter makes a lot of sense.

 Funny enough, in mid-2023, it looked like American planned to invest in Connect Airlines, a Canadian airline startup that largely wanted to replicate Porter’s initial business model.
 However, that airline never actually took off…